ZPelletierCSUSTAN/QRGenie/README.txt

 QRGenie is a app made by Zachory Pelletier.
 Created using Gemini Pro 3 Pro Preview AI model using Google AI Studio.

+QRGenie is a sleek, dark-themed Flask web application developed by Zachory Pelletier that features real-time single and batch QR code generation with advanced shape, color, and border customization options.

 File Mapping for QRGenie
 QRGenie/
 ├── app.py